 Press Release Details

-Kiniksa Pharmaceuticals Reports Third Quarter 2021 Financial Results and Recent Portfolio Execution
+Kiniksa Pharmaceuticals Reports Third Quarter 2022 Financial Results and Provides Corporate Update

 – Conference call and webcast scheduled for 8:30 am ET today –

 HAMILTON, Bermuda, Nov.
-01, 2021 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (“Kiniksa”), a biopharmaceutical company with a portfolio of assets designed to modulate immunological pathways across a spectrum of diseases, today reported third quarter 2021 financial results and recent portfolio execution.
+01, 2022 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a portfolio of assets designed to modulate immunological pathways across a spectrum of diseases, today reported third quarter 2022 financial results and provided a corporate update.

 ARCALYST (IL-1α and IL-1β cytokine trap)

-- More than 200 physicians have prescribed ARCALYST for recurrent pericarditis since approval.
+- Greater than 650 prescribers have written ARCALYST prescriptions for recurrent pericarditis since launch.

-- More than 90% of completed patient enrollment cases for recurrent pericarditis were approved for coverage.
+- Greater than 90% payer approval rate of completed patient cases for recurrent pericarditis in the third quarter of 2022.

 Mavrilimumab (monoclonal antibody inhibitor targeting GM-CSFRα)